 The world of animal testing is one such arena.
-Our choice of cosmetics plays an important role in whether an animal will be harmed or spared.
+Choosing cruelty-free makeup brands that are not tested on animals plays an important role in whether an animal will be harmed or spared.

 Most animal testing happens for research purposes.
 It is often done to assess the effectiveness of consumer products such as medicines, cosmetics, food additives and industrial chemicals like household cleaners and pesticides.

-Animal testing undeniably and undoubtedly implies torture, suffering, and eventually death for humanity’s well being.
-However, there are alternatives to animal testing nowadays, such as this human liver on a chip.
+Animal testing undeniably and undoubtedly implies torture, suffering, and eventually, death for humanity’s well being.
+However, there are alternatives to animal testing nowadays, such as testing on cell lines, and innovations like this human liver on a chip.

 Watch this video in which The Big Bang Theory’s Mayim Bialik (who is also a real-life neuroscientist!), debunks animal testing myths to help advocate for the millions of animals used in laboratories worldwide!